Avast 2015: Creating and using Avast Rescue Disk

 - Recordable CD - insert your CD with Avast Rescue Disk to CD/DVD drive on the infected computer and turn it off.

-- Once you get to the Boot Menu, you need to select bootable media with Avast Rescue Disk inserted to the computer, i.e. if you have created Avast Rescue Disk on:
+- When the Boot Menu appears, select your bootable media with Avast Rescue Disk, i.e. if you created Avast Rescue Disk on:

-If you cannot find how to access the Boot Menu and boot from external USB flash drive or CD, please refer to the computer's user guide, or documentation on manufacturer's website, or try to contact manufacturer's support.
-Computer manufactured around year 2001 or before may not have ability to boot from USB flash drive.
+If you cannot access the Boot Menu to boot from external USB flash drive or CD please refer to the computer's user guide, documentation on manufacturer's website, or try to contact manufacturer's support.
+Computers manufactured around year 2001 or earlier may not have ability to boot from USB flash drive.

 Scan your computer for viruses using Avast Rescue Disk